alo9507/legacy-octobay-app/README.md

 > (!)
 The app mostly just writes to these contracts.
 It reads data from the [Octobay Subgraph](https://github.com/Octobay/subgraph) ([Explorer](https://thegraph.com/explorer/subgraph/octobay/octobay)).

 The main contract, the Governor and the Governance NFT contract are initialized in the [web3 plugin](https://github.com/Octobay/app/blob/main/plugins/web3.js).
-In components, the store and everywhere you can access the [Nuxt context object](https://nuxtjs.org/docs/2.x/internals-glossary/context/) these contracts are available as `$octobay`, `$octobayGovernor`, `$octobayGovNFT`.
+In components, the store and everywhere you can access the [Nuxt context object](https://nuxtjs.org/docs/2.x/internals-glossary/context/) these contracts are available as `$octobay`, `$octobayGovernor` and `$octobayGovNFT`.
 Since there are multiple instances of governance tokens, `$octobayGovToken` returns a function that takes the address of the actual deployed contract as a parameter and initializes the `web3.eth.Contract` instance on demand.

 The ABIs of the contracts live in the [`contract-abi`](https://github.com/Octobay/app/blob/main/contract-abi) directory and are loaded into `process.env` in [`nuxt.config.js`](https://github.com/Octobay/app/blob/main/nuxt.config.js).